frequently asked questions.

 What is therapy and is it for me?
 Therapy is a space just for you- a chance to talk with a trained professional about your feelings, challenges, and goals.
 It’s a place to gain clarity, manage stress, and build tools for a healthier mindset.
 As a nurse, you spend so much time holding space for others.
 Therapy gives you the space to process, reflect, and prioritize your own well-being.
 If you’re feeling overwhelmed or need support, it can make a real difference.
 If you’re curious about whether it’s right for you, consider starting with a session to explore what it could offer.
 There’s no pressure, and it’s all about what feels best for you.

 Are your services specifically designed for nurses?
 Yes!
-Nursefully was built specifically for nurses, with a deep understanding of the unique challenges they face.
-Our therapists are carefully selected for their experience and relationships with nurses, ensuring they truly understand issues like compassion fatigue, moral injury, lived trauma, shift work stress, and work-life balance.
-Everything we do is tailored to support the physical, emotional, and mental health of nurses at any stage of their careers.
+Nursefully was created exclusively for nurses, with a deep understanding of the unique challenges they face.
+We partner with therapists who have experience working with and alongside nurses, so they truly understand issues like compassion fatigue, moral injury, lived trauma, shift work stress, and work-life balance.
+Everything we do is designed to make it easier for nurses to access the emotional and mental health support they deserve at any stage of their careers.

 Who can receive therapy through Nursefully?
 We proudly serve a wide range of nursing professionals at every stage of their careers.
-Whether you're just starting out or have been in the field for years, we’re here to support you.
-Our clients include: * Nursing students * Certified Nursing Assistants (CNAs) * Licensed Practical Nurses (LPNs) / Licensed Vocational Nurses (LVNs) * Registered Nurses (RNs) * Advanced Practice Nurses (APNs), including Nurse Practitioners (NPs), Clinical Nurse Specialists (CNSs), Nurse Anesthetists (CRNAs), and Nurse Midwives * Nurse Leaders and Nurse Educators, including Nurse Managers, Directors of Nursing, and Chief Nursing Officers (CNOs) * Nurses transitioning careers or considering leaving the profession * And many more We also recognize the unique challenges faced by partners and loved ones of nurses.
-That’s why we’re happy to provide therapy services to the spouses and partners of nurses who may need support navigating the demands of life alongside a nurse.
-No matter where you are in your nursing journey—or how you’re connected to the nursing world—you’re welcome here.
+Whether you're starting out or have decades of experience, we can help connect you with a therapist who understands your world.
+Our clients include: * Nursing students * Certified Nursing Assistants (CNAs) * Licensed Practical Nurses (LPNs) / Licensed Vocational Nurses (LVNs) * Registered Nurses (RNs) * Advanced Practice Nurses (APNs), including Nurse Practitioners (NPs), Clinical Nurse Specialists (CNSs), Nurse Anesthetists (CRNAs), and Nurse Midwives * Nurse Leaders and Nurse Educators, including Nurse Managers, Directors of Nursing, and Chief Nursing Officers (CNOs) * Nurses transitioning careers or considering leaving the profession * And many more We know nursing can affect every aspect of home life.
+Some therapists we work with also provide support for spouses/partners of nurses, creating space to navigate these challenges together.
+No matter where you are in your journey- as a nurse or as someone sharing life with one- you're welcome here.

 What’s the point of therapy if the root causes of my stress, like poor staffing ratios and increasing demands, aren’t fixed?
 We understand that it can feel frustrating to focus on personal solutions when the root causes are systemic.
 At Nursefully, therapy isn’t about telling you to “fix yourself” or just cope better—it’s about giving you space to process what you’re experiencing and develop strategies that work for you.
 While we can’t change the system, we can help you protect your mental and emotional health, set boundaries, and prioritize your well-being in a way that feels empowering and gives you back some control.